Andrew Clemens

 Andrew Clemens (c.
-January 29, 1857 - May 14, 1894) was a sand artist from Iowa in the United States.
+January 29, 1857 - May 12, 1894) was a sand artist from Iowa in the United States.
 Clemens formed his pictures by compressing natural colored sands inside chemists' jars to create his works of art.

 Early life

 Andrew Clemens was born in Dubuque, Iowa, on January 29, 1857.
-The year 1857 is given as his birth year in his obituary in the North Iowa Times, in his death record, and on his gravestone, and he is listed as being 37 years, 4 months, and 13 days old in his obituary.
+The year 1857 is given as his birth year in his obituary in the North Iowa Times, in his death record, and on his gravestone, and he is listed as being 37 years, 3 months, and 13 days old in his obituary.
 The Clemens family moved to McGregor, Iowa, from Dubuque, in June 1857 (when Andrew was approximately five months old).

-At a young age, Andrew experienced encephalitis which caused his lifelong deafness.
+At a young age, Andrew experienced "brain fever," likely meningitis, which caused his lifelong deafness.
 At the age of 13, Clemens was entered into the Iowa State School for the Deaf in Council Bluffs, Iowa.

 Art

 Clemens' sandpainting career blossomed during his summer vacations from the State School, when he would spend time honing his craft.
 He would collect naturally colored grains of sand from an area in Pikes Peak State Park known as Pictured Rocks.
 At Pictured Rocks, the basal portion of the sandstone near the Sand Cave is naturally colored by iron and mineral staining.
-Clemens separated the sand grains into piles, by color, and used them to form the basis for his art.His brothers would gather dislodged pieces of sandstone from the bluffs, take them home and sort them, dry, and grind each sample into fine powder—which gave Andrew a rich palette for his designs.
+Clemens separated the sand grains into piles, by color, and used them to form the basis for his art.
+His brothers would gather dislodged pieces of sandstone from the bluffs, take them home and sort them, dry, and grind each sample into fine powder—which gave Andrew a rich palette for his designs.